Blattvorhang/Functional-Programming-Exercises/Week_10/Homework_01_ModulesModellingMatrices/README.md

 - **DenseMatrix**
     In the file `densematrix/libDenseMatrix.ml`: Implement a functor `DenseMatrix` that satisfies the `Matrix` signature.
 The argument of the functor is a `Ring` that provides everything to implement the matrix operations.
 The `DenseMatrix` is supposed to store all elements in the matrix in a list of rows, which are lists of elements.
 [3 points]
 - **SparseMatrix**
     In the file `sparsematrix/libSparseMatrix.ml`: Implement a functor `SparseMatrix` that satisfies the `Matrix` signature.
 The argument of the functor is a `Ring` that provides everything to implement the matrix operations.
 The `SparseMatrix` stores only those elements of the matrix that are non-zero.
-More precisely, the representation of a sparse matrix must have memory usage proportional to the number of non-zero entries in the matrix ($\mathcal{O} (n)$).
+More precisely, the representation of a sparse matrix must have memory usage proportional to the number of non-zero entries in the matrix ($\mathcal\lbrace O\rbrace (n)$).
 [3.5 points]

 *Hint: You may assume that all inputs are valid, e.g. no out-of-bounds access.
 If you wish to handle invalid input, just throw an exception.*